eepg-workshop/eepg-workshop.github.io/_pages/about.md

 We welcome graduate students at any stage in their career.
 Feel free to reach out to us at [eepg.workshop@gmail.com](mailto:eepg.workshop@gmail.com) with further questions.

-# CfP: Graduate Working Group on Democratic Politics and Public Opinion in East-Central Europe Time Sharing Survey and APSA 2025 Pre-Conference
+# CfP: Graduate Working Group on Democratic Politics and Public Opinion in East-Central Europe Time Sharing Survey and APSA 2025 Pre-Conference Workshop

 The East European Politics Grad Workshop is excited to invite applications for participation in a Time-Sharing Survey and Graduate Working Group on Democratic Politics and Public Opinion in East-Central Europe.